Air Conditioner Blowing Hot? We Can Fix That

 Have a trusted service advisor check the fluid pressure, duct temperature and cooling fan operation while also inspecting for leaks.
 A blown fuse or issues with the compressor could also be the culprit.

-Of course, auto parts stores sell cans of air conditioning refrigerant, but Quality Car Care advises against the do-it-yourself route when dealing with such a complex system.
+Of course, auto parts stores sell cans of air conditioning refrigerant, but Quality Tune Up Car Care Center advises against the do-it-yourself route when dealing with such a complex system.

 You may end up missing the source of the problem and create more expensive repairs down the line.

 If refrigerant has leaked, there’s a good possibility air and moisture have entered the system.
 Moisture can corrode pipes, creating extensive damage and rotting the system from the inside out.